vihdutta/autosort/README.md

 ### Versatility

 Autosort has all dependencies bundled up into a single executable.
-This allows autosort to be a "plug-in-and-play" program and be used from even a flashdrive.
+This allows autosort to be a "plug-in-and-play" program and be used from even a flash drive.

 ### Realtime Progress Display